How can it be prevented?

 Vaccination offers the best protection against meningococcal disease.
 Meningococcal vaccines are available in the U.S. for people six weeks of age and older.

 Currently recommended vaccines offer protection against four major strains of the bacteria (Neisseria meningitidis) that cause meningococcal disease: A, C, W and Y. Recently, the first vaccines to protect against serogroup B meningococcal disease were approved for ages 10 to 25.
-The CDC has not yet issued a recommendation for these vaccines.
+Click here for more information.

 Although vaccination can prevent the majority of cases, it’s important to remember that no vaccine is 100 percent effective.
 Even if you or your children have been vaccinated, it’s a good idea to know the symptoms of meningococcal disease.